sh-lee-prml/HierSpeechpp/README.md

-# HierSpeech2: Hierarhical Variational Autoencoder is a Strong Zero-shot Speech Synthesizer
+# HierSpeech2: Hierarhical Variational Autoencoder is a Strong Zero-shot Unified Speech Synthesizer
 The official implementation of HierSpeech2